aayushborkar14/OthelloGymnasium/README.md

 ```
 import gymnasium
 import othello_ai
-env = gymnasium.make('othello_ai/Othello-v0', render_mode='ansi', board_size=6, render_in_styep=True)
+env = gymnasium.make('othello_ai/Othello-v0', render_mode='ansi', board_size=6)
-## start a new game
+# start a new game
 env.reset()
-# next to move
+# get the color next to move
 next_move = lambda x: "BLACK" if x == -1 else "WHITE"
 next_move(env.unwrapped.env.unwrapped.player_turn)
+...
 ```

 ## Citation
-Please use this BibTeX to cite this repository in your publications:
-This work is based on the code by Lerry Tang you can find at https://github.com/lerrytang/GymOthelloEnv.
+This work is based on the code by Lerry Tang, which can find at https://github.com/lerrytang/GymOthelloEnv.
-The code was adapted to [PYGAME](https://www.pygame.org) for rendering and to recent implementations of [GYMNASIUM](https://gymnasium.farama.org/index.html)
+The code has been profoundly rewritten to adapt it to recent versions of [GYMNASIUM](https://gymnasium.farama.org/index.html) and to provide it with a [PYGAME-based](https://www.pygame.org) graphic interface.

 ```
-@misc{gymnasiumothelloenv,
+@misc{othellogymnasium,
   author = {Pierfrancesco Ghedini},
   title = {OthelloGymnassium},
   year = {2024},